marcomafessolli/react-chrome-ext/README.md

 # React Chrome Extension Starter

-Welcome to the React Chrome Extension Starter repository!
 This starter project is designed to help you get started building Chrome extensions using TypeScript and React.
-We've included tools like [Vite](https://vitejs.com/) and [crjsx](https://github.com/skpm/crjsx) to make development a breeze.
+It includes tools like [Vite](https://vitejs.com/) and [crjsx](https://github.com/skpm/crjsx) to make development a breeze.

 ## Prerequisites